-- COMMUNITY 'one body, even though it is made up of different parts' 1 Corinthians 12:12 - > COURAGE 'love never gives up; and its faith, hope, and patience never fail' 1 Corinthians 13:7 - KINDNESS 'and those parts that we think aren't worth very much are the ones we must treat with the greatest care' 1 Corinthians 12:23
+- Community A sense of belonging & collaboration. 'one body, even though it is made up of different parts' 1 Corinthians 12:12 - Courage High expectations and aspirations to achieve our goals.
+Resilience to learn from our mistakes. 'love never gives up; and its faith, hope, and patience never fail' 1 Corinthians 13:7 - Kindness Supporting each other and showing all empathy. 'those parts that we think aren't worth very much are the ones we must treat with the greatest care' 1 Corinthians 12:23